espressif/esp-insights/FEATURES.md

 ![Group Analytics 5](docs/_static/group_analytics_5.png)

 - List of top nodes having the most number of events and can be drilled down to category level

+### Command Response
+ESP Insights leverages RainMaker's command response feature to enable the device to be controllable from the Insights dashboard.
+- When enabled, this feature lists options under the Node's Settings tab.
+These interactive options can be used to control the device.
+For example, an admin can remotely reboot the device, enable or disable diagnostics collection, or granularly choose to enable or disable features such as Metrics and Variables.